Daryes/ansible-roles/roles/web-apache/README.md

 Notice about RHEL / Centos systems :
 Given the lack of enhancement on the rpm package, the directory structure under /etc/httpd is updated to be more alike the Debian structure.
 This is experimental, and some quirks may happen, as the result is not fully identical to Debian.
+For example, the usual modules can not be activated, a default set is already present, with much less modules than the default installation.
+Update the templates to add more.
+In addition, the following modules have been reimplemented as on-demand modules, inactive by default : ssl, proxy_balancer, proxy_fcgi, dav
+Use those names with `apache_global_modules_activate` to activate them

 ## Requirements